ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

       on how to structure and word them.
 It's something I always recommend to anyone learning git!

+    - Learn [basic bash scripting](https://linuxconfig.org/bash-scripting-tutorial-for-beginners) and how to get around a Linux terminal.
+Most production servers run on
+    Linux, so it's good to be comfortable with it.

     Another course that I highly-recommend is [Software Carpentry's Git fundamentals](http://swcarpentry.github.io/git-novice/).
 It is aimed
     primarily to researchers and scientists like us, and introduces